-The Nominating and Governance Committee, after consultation with the Chairman of the Board and the Chief Executive Officer (if the Chairman is not the CEO) and with consideration of the wishes of the individual directors, recommends to the full Board the chairmanship and membership of each committee.
+The PG&E Corporation Nominating and Governance Committee, after consultation with the Chairman of the Board and the PG&E Corporation Chief Executive Officer and with consideration of the wishes of the individual directors, recommends to the full Board the chairmanship and membership of each committee.
 Committee chairmanship and membership assignments are rotated from time to time, although not necessarily within any specified timeframe.